Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-We first consider these moduli spaces as underived stacks; we will later consider certain derived structures on them.
+We first consider these moduli spaces as underived stacks; it will follow by Proposition \ref{no derived structure} that they have trivial derived structure.
 As in the previous section, we take $G = \GL_n$, considered as the Langlands dual of $G^{\vee} = \GL_n(F)$.
+We use $X_{F,G}$ to denote the moduli scheme whose quotient stack is the moduli stack $\bL_{F, G}$ in the introduction.